-It’s holiday time in Compass Cove and an unexpected love story is as magical as the season.
+It’s Christmastime in Compass Cove and love is in the air…

 From Chapter One